 Planning

 You achieve nothing without thorough planning.
 It is important to bear in mind that just generating ideas does not equal planning.
 Planning takes those ideas and makes them work for a common goal.
-But first you have to pinpoint the difficulties within the project to find the right path.
-In manufacturing, the difficulty comes from balancing time, speed and quality.
+But first, you have to pinpoint the difficulties within the project to find the right path.
+In manufacturing, the difficulty comes from balancing time, speed and quality, a challenge that often involves considering both cost management and value optimisation.

 Those, in turn, are comprised of a sub-set of interconnected factors.
 Let’s identify the key points together to make planning clearer and easier.